JulienFerte/ProtMutLib-a-Lot/README.md

 ## Web page frontend

 11) The files for interfacing with ProtMutLib-a-Lot are in the folder `client_side/`.
-A mock-up is there.
+A mock-up of the web frontend is there.

 # Launch